thennequin/ImWindow/README.md

   * OpenGL
   * OpenGL with GLFW
   * BGFX
+  * Sokol (with DX11 and OpenGL support)

-Linux support is in progress.
+Linux support is in pause.

 For Mac it's not decided yet.